Workiva/react_testing_library/doc/migration_guides/from_over_react_test.md

 1. Begin the migration!

    From here, the test can be migrated like one that started without relying on implementation details.
 As noted, there is a guide for each major test section (rendering, querying, interacting, expecting).
-Since the original test is slimmed down, there may be gaps to fill in, but those guides will each gives examples of ways to use RTL to fill those in!
+Since the original test is slimmed down, there may be gaps to fill in, but those guides will each gives examples of ways to use RTL to do that!

 ## Documentation References